 In terms of median house cost, the average median house cost in Arizona is around $239,400 which is relatively lesser than the median house cost of $326,900 in Nevada.
 Both the places have similar climates which are dry and sunny most of the time.
-While Arizona has popular metropolitan areas like Phoenix and Prescott, Nevada has the most popular tourist attraction which is Last Vegas that is known for the casinos, resorts, entertainment in Spring Valley and more.
-Both the places are somewhat similar in terms of cost of living, but Nevada is better in terms of entertainment and festivals.
+While Arizona has popular metropolitan areas like Phoenix and Prescott, Nevada has the most popular tourist attraction which is Last Vegas which is known for the casinos, resorts, entertainment in Spring Valley, and more.
+Both places are somewhat similar in terms of cost of living, but Nevada is better in terms of entertainment and festivals.

 The crime rate of Downtown East is around 98% higher than the average crime rate in Vegas.
-A rough estimate of the violent crime rate in Downtown is around 774 per 100k people, whereas the property crime is around 4,037 per 100k people.
-Because of the high number of crime rates, Downtown East can be considered as a ghetto in Las Vegas.
+A rough estimate of the violent crime rate in Downtown is around 774 per 100k people, whereas property crime is around 4,037 per 100k people.
+Because of the high crime rates, Downtown East can be considered as a ghetto in Las Vegas.

 Henderson is one of the best places in Nevada and is situated in the southeast of Vegas having a population of around 300,116 people on average.
 The average median house cost is around $318,800 which makes it the second best in terms of housing.
 Henderson also has the 4th lowest crime rate making it a safe place to live.
-The Slon Canyon, Cowabunga Bay Waterpark and Lion Habitat Ranch are some of the most popular places in Henderson.
+The Slon Canyon, Cowabunga Bay Waterpark, and Lion Habitat Ranch are some of the most popular places in Henderson.

 Mesquite has a very low population of around 18,446 people and therefore is the best place for retirees who want to move from overpopulated or crowded places.
 The average median house cost is around $216,000, whereas the average house median rent is around $879 which is quite affordable to stay after retirement.
 If you are a retiree, you can move to Mesquite and enjoy the beautiful desert scenery.